Dolores Prida

 Dolores Prida (September 5, 1943 – January 20, 2013) was a Cuban-American columnist and playwright.
 Catherine E. Shoichet of CNN said that she was a "Latina Dear Abby".

 She wrote for a weekly column of the El Diario La Prensa.
 She also contributed to Latina magazine and the New York Daily News.
 At Latina she wrote her "Dolores Dice" ("Dolores says" in Spanish) column.
 Prida was a founding member of the Latina magazine.

 History

-Prida was born on September 5, 1943 in Caibarién, Cuba.
+Prida was born on September 5, 1943, in Caibarién, Cuba.
 She was the oldest of three children.
 She had two sisters, Lourdes and Maria.
-While she was a teenager, Prida wrote poetry and short stories.
+Though she showed no prior interest in theater, Prida did have an eye for literature as she often wrote poetry and short stories as a teenager.
 Shortly after the completion of the Cuban Revolution, her father left for the United States, fleeing in a boat.
 In 1961, two years after the departure of their father, Prida and her mother and two siblings left Cuba.
-The family settled in New York City.
-Prida lived in New York City for the rest of her life.
-She attended Hunter College, taking night classes while working at a bakery.
-She later entered the publishing industry and became a journalist.
+The family settled in New York City, where Prida would end up spending the rest of her life, and where she was first exposed to the theater.

-In the 1970s and 1980s she became the senior editor of Nuestro magazine, the managing editor of El Tiempo, Visión magazine's New York correspondent, the director of information services of the National Puerto Rican Forum, the literary manager of the International Arts Relations (INTAR), and the publications director of the Association of Hispanic Arts (AHA).

-Prida published her first play in 1977.
-For her playwrighting she won the Cintas Fellowship Award for Literature in 1976, the Creative Artistic Public Service Award for Playwriting in 1976, and the Excellence in Arts Award in 1987.
-The Manhattan Borough President presented her with the third award.
-Mount Holyoke College granted her an honorary degree, a Doctor of Humane Letters, in 1989.
-Her best known one act plays is "Coser y Cantar", a monologue about two characters named Ella and She.

-In 1998 Prida took control of Latina's advice column.
-She had no prior training in writing advice.